 - Yellow Onion and Garlic - Provides a depth of flavor to the dish, creating a savory and aromatic base that complements the beans perfectly.

 - Jalapeno - Adding a kick of heat, jalapeno brings a spicy and smoky flavor to the dish.
 It balances well with the other flavors.

-- Seasonings - Salt enhances the overall flavor of the dish, while bay leaves add an earthy and herbal note.
+- Seasonings - Salt enhances the dish's overall flavor, while bay leaves add an earthy and herbal note.
 Ground cumin and oregano add a warm and fragrant aroma to the beans, creating a delicious blend of flavors.

-How To Make Pinto Beans In The Crock Pot
+How To Make Pinto Beans In A Crock Pot

 Prepare the beans: To prepare dry beans for cooking, rinse them thoroughly through a colander and pick out any small stones, dirt, or debris.

 Combine the ingredients: Place the beans in the slow cooker along with onion, garlic, jalapeno, salt, bay leaves, cumin, oregano and chicken broth, and enough water.
 Stir until well combined.

 Cover and cook: Add the lid to the top and cook on LOW for 8-9 hours or HIGH for 4-5 hours or until beans are fork tender.